School of Communication and Media

 - Apply Now

-You’ve always been captivated by the moving image – whether on TV, in movies, in cartoons or video games.
+You’ve always been captivated by the moving image: whether it’s Film, Television, Video or Animation.
 But now you’re ready to do more than just watch: you want to produce your own work for the screen.

-The Bachelor of Fine Arts (BFA) in Filmmaking encourages and equips students to realize their artistic visions through observation, imagination, storytelling, and technique.
-Courses in directing, editing, cinematography, screenwriting, production – and even 2-D and 3-D animation – prepare you to produce imaginative, critically appreciated narrative, documentary, and experimental films.
+The Bachelor of Fine Arts (BFA) in Filmmaking encourages and equips students to realize their artistic and career visions through observation, imagination, storytelling, and technical skills.
+Courses in directing, editing, cinematography, screenwriting and production prepare you to produce imaginative, professional, critically appreciated narrative, documentary, and experimental films.

-The program is supported by a liberal arts and humanities curriculum that will develop your critical thinking skills and foster a broadly-informed perspective for determining filmmaking subject matter.
-To enhance career options after graduation, we intentionally correspond our course content to the needs of the filmmaking industry by hiring working professionals to teach courses and by offering practice-oriented seminars, a Film Forum speaker series, and internship programs.
+The Filmmaking BFA at MSU is supported by a liberal arts and humanities curriculum that will develop your critical thinking skills and foster a global perspective for determining filmmaking subject matter.
+Courses in communication and media arts will prepare you for success in an evolving industry.
+To enhance career options after graduation, we intentionally correspond our course content to the needs of the filmmaking industry by hiring working professionals to teach courses and by offering practice-oriented seminars, the Film Institute at Montclair State screening and speaker series, and internships throughout the world.
+Our proximity to New York City – just 12 miles way by train - means students have opportunities to visit working film and television sets, as well as studios and post production houses.

-As a Filmmaking major, you will learn about the art of the moving image through introductory and advanced-level courses that introduce the basic elements of screenwriting, 8mm and 16mm film production, sound recording, cinematography and film editing.
-Coursework on the film business focuses the financing, marketing, and distribution of films.
-Senior-year students develop studio projects in their chosen areas of specialization and a culminating thesis exhibit.
-The curriculum includes a range of humanities courses to broaden your education and inform your artistic work.
-Small classes are taught by a faculty of professional filmmakers and artists who are up-to-date on filmmaking practices and provide instruction on industry-standard equipment and software.
+As a Filmmaking major, you will learn about the art of the moving image through introductory and advanced level courses that teach film history, screenwriting, directing, production, sound recording, cinematography and film editing.
+Our intensive conservatory style program means that freshman begin making films their very first semester and continue to sharpen and refine their skills by producing original films every year.
+Senior-year students develop thesis level projects culminating in an ‘industry calling card’ ready film.
+Coursework on the film business focuses the financing, marketing, and distribution of films so students are equipped to enter the industry.
+Small classes are taught by a faculty of professional filmmakers and artists who are skilled in up-to-the moment filmmaking practices and provide instruction on cutting edge industry-standard equipment and software.
 You will also have access to invaluable experiences through internship and cooperative education opportunities.

 For complete Filmmaking BFA course requirements and examples of student work, go to: